wendahere/JAWS/path/to/Sean.md

 Now that my rechargable power supply worked, I worked on supplying the current need to the other components while also doing the cicuit on stripboards.
 I discussed with my mechanical engineer, Allen, to see how would I solder the components together.
 He suggested that we should have a board for just the batteries and the voltage changes and a different board for the connection of the esp32 to the other non-power related compoments like our ultrasonic sensor and our OLED display.
 Thus, I decided to start planning on how to solder it.
 Here is how the schematic looks like:
 ![new 1week 16 power](https://user-images.githubusercontent.com/43029229/74098849-cfdfa580-4b57-11ea-81a2-da7e051668ba.jpeg)
-In also discussing the stripboards with Allen, we agreed that there would be a stripboard for the esp
+In also discussing the stripboards with Allen, we agreed that there would be a stripboard for the esp 32 , the power source and the components except for the servo motor.
+We

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjAxNjE5NjAzLC0xNzY4OTk5NTcyLC00Mj
-c1Nzc0MzksOTI2NTY1MjgzLC01OTcyNzg4NjMsMTI2NTU0OTkz
-Niw3MzE4OTA3OTgsLTE3MTM4ODI5MzcsLTQ5MTY4OTA1OSwtNj
-kxNTg1OTk5LDEyOTczNjE0OTcsMTQzMDIxOTQyNSwxMDQyNTA2
-OTM4LDEwODY3Njc4MTgsLTExNDMxOTYwMTQsLTIwMDk2ODE0Mj
-gsMTQ0NDczNzM4MCwtMjAwOTYyMTc2MSwtNDYxMDg2MDcxLDcz
-ODI5MzIwNl19
+eyJoaXN0b3J5IjpbMTQ0NzI1MDMyNCwtMTc2ODk5OTU3MiwtND
+I3NTc3NDM5LDkyNjU2NTI4MywtNTk3Mjc4ODYzLDEyNjU1NDk5
+MzYsNzMxODkwNzk4LC0xNzEzODgyOTM3LC00OTE2ODkwNTksLT
+Y5MTU4NTk5OSwxMjk3MzYxNDk3LDE0MzAyMTk0MjUsMTA0MjUw
+NjkzOCwxMDg2NzY3ODE4LC0xMTQzMTk2MDE0LC0yMDA5NjgxND
+I4LDE0NDQ3MzczODAsLTIwMDk2MjE3NjEsLTQ2MTA4NjA3MSw3
+MzgyOTMyMDZdfQ==
 -->